larsonjj/generator-yeogurt/README.md

 If you can't [find the package on bower](http://bower.io/search/) (very rare), or you have your own in-house libraries that you like to use, then you should:

-- Put your scripts within a `client/scripts/vendor` folder (jshint is setup to ignore this folder)
+- Put your scripts within a `client/scripts/vendor` folder (eslint is setup to ignore this folder)
 - Put your stylesheets within a `client/styles/vendor` folder (to keep things consistant)
 - Place all other file types somewhere within the `client` folder (This will make sure that your base template can access them).